bcgov/eagle-dev-guides/dev_guides/pull_request_pipeline.md

 - Due to resource constraints in the build and deploy environemnts it is recommended that small changes be grouped together in a pull request instead of several smaller pull requests.

+- Ensure deployments are cleaned up when code has passed review.
+Too many stale deployments will block new PR deployments due to resource constraints.

 ## Pull Request Template